-In 2009, for the realization of the "Moinak Electricity Transmission Project" a credit line facility from IBRD of 48.000 thousand US dollars was opened for 25 (twenty-five) years, of which the first 5 (five) years are a grace period.
-The credit line facility is secured by the guarantee of the Government of the Republic of Kazakhstan.
-Starting from September 15, 2023 interest on the loan is accrued at the monthly SOFR rate plus a fixed spread of 1,28% and is repaid twice a year.
-In May 2013 unused portion of the credit line from the IBRD in the amount of 3.274 thousand US dollars was cancelled since the amount of actual expenses incurred during the project was less than expected.
-On September 14, 2023, the Group made partial early repayment of the loan in the amount of 10.000 thousand US dollars.
-The outstanding balances as at 31 December 2023 and 31 December 2022 are 14.599 US dollars (equivalent to 6.636.284 thousand tenge) and 26.836 thousand US dollars (equivalent to 12.415.520 thousand tenge), respectively.
+In 2009, for the implementation of the Moinak Hydroelectric Power Plant Power Delivery Scheme project, the Group received a credit line in the amount of 48.000 thousand US dollars provided by the International Bank for Reconstruction and Development for 25 (twenty-five) years, of which the first 5 (five) years were a grace period.
+The credit line is secured by a guarantee from the Government of the Republic of Kazakhstan.
+Interest on the loan from 15 September 2023 is accrued at the monthly SOFR rate plus a fixed spread of 1,28% and is repaid twice a year.
+In May 2013, the unused portion of the credit line from the IBRD in the amount of 3.274 thousand US dollars was canceled due to the fact that the amount of actual costs incurred during this project was less than expected.
+As of June 30, 2024 and December 31, 2023, the balance of the loan is 13.481 thousand US dollars (equivalent to 6.355.849 thousand tenge) and 14.599 thousand US dollars (equivalent to 6.636.284 thousand tenge), respectively.